mshemadarshini/dxc-digitalexplorer/userFeatures.md

 |View roadmap insights |  :white_check_mark:	 | :x:
 |Manage accounts and programs |  :white_check_mark:	 | :x:

-one: User must be assigned to the required account by a SAML2 user
+:one: User must be assigned to the required account by a SAML2 user

-# Solutions
+## Solutions

 | Feature | SAML2 Users | Local Users
 |---|---|---|